blue-battery/videomover/README.md

 # videomover
-move recording files from Zoom.us to local server, and Youtube.
+Since the cloud storage of Zoom.us is pretty limited, and manually downloading and uploading to video websites is tedious.
+This package aims to solve this problem.
+It moves recording files from Zoom.us to a storage space, such as local server, Youtube, and YouKu.

 # Installation
 this package was tested using python3.6, all python3 version should be fine.